brioche-dev/brioche.dev/src/content/docs/docs/core-concepts/runnables.md

 }
 ```

-If you were to call the above project with `brioche run -p .`, then the project would build, then Brioche would execute the `brioche-run` symlink from the artifact, which in turn would call `bin/hello`.
+If you were to call the above project with `brioche run`, then the project would build, then Brioche would execute the `brioche-run` symlink from the artifact, which in turn would call `bin/hello`.

 You could also simplify the above code using the `std.withRunnableLink` utility, but the result is the same: